 To find out more about the ways that insects survive winter’s cold, check out this information from the Amateur Entomologists’ Society.
 For information, including life cycles, of common vegetable garden pests, check out Twenty-five Pests You Don’t Want in Your Garden from the Pennsylvania IPM Program.
 For information on how fungi overwinter, check out Overwintering and/or Oversummering of Pathogens.

 Start with Good Garden Sanitation

 While we might marvel at the inventiveness of insect and fungus survival strategies, we don’t want a return of garden problem makers!
-So it's important to clean up garden beds well at the end of the season, removing plant debris (including weeds) that might harbor pests and diseases that could re-emerge the next year.
+So it's important to clean up food garden beds well at the end of the season, removing plant debris (including weeds) that might harbor pests and diseases that could re-emerge the next year.
 If this plant debris shows obvious signs of insects or disease, it’s better to dispose of it rather than add it to your compost pile.
 (Taking it to a municipal compost drop-off rather than putting it in the trash is fine.
 Unlike most home compost piles, materials in these large-scale composting operations usually reach temperatures high enough to kill off pest and disease organisms.)